SAP/abap-file-formats/doc/specification.md

 - Semantic of a field is changed
 - Values of a field (e.g., in enum) are removed
 - Length of a field is shortened
-- Length of a field is extended, if some systems cannot store this information
+- Length of a field is extended if some systems cannot store this information

 ---
 **Note**: Currently, ABAP file formats are not kept stable, yet.
 They might still change incompatible without creating a new file format version.